paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-installation.md

 This guide assumes that you're using **Webpack** and **React**.

-First up, go ahead and run this command in your project directory (existing and new):
+Go ahead and run this command in your project directory (existing and new):

 ```
 npx paperclip-cli init